nipo/nsl/example/digilent_arty_z7/pll_check/readme.rst

-The four shifted clocks reach the analyzer raw, as gatecap wants, and ride the global network on their way -- that is what keeps their delays matched, so what is measured is the phase the block made and not the routing. `clocks.xdc` cuts the two clock groups apart, because that sampling is the measurement and there is nothing there for the tool to time.
+The four shifted clocks reach the analyzer raw, as gatecap wants, and ride the global network on their way -- that is what keeps their delays matched, so what is measured is the phase the block made and not the routing.

+The rack itself rides the board crystal, not anything the clock managers make.
+An instrument that only answers when its subject works tells you nothing when the subject does not; this way a clock that never starts reads zero, which is the measurement. `clocks.xdc` cuts the two clock groups apart, because that sampling is the measurement and there is nothing there for the tool to time.